menglishca/keyin-course-notes/content/fullstack/course-notes/topic-10/monolithic-vs-split/_index.md

 #### Benefits
 - Easy deployment: one server handles everything.
 - No CORS issues since frontend and backend share the same origin.
-- Simpler hosting: upload to services like Heroku, Render, or Fly.io.

 #### Downsides
 - Slightly more setup in Express to serve static files.